DerekLloydHansen/101-OS-Hardening-Lab/VMSetup.md

 CONGRATS!!
 Now you can start the lab!!!

-Head over to [HardeningLab.md] for lab instructions.
+Head over to [HardeningLab.md](https://github.com/Skid1254/101-OS-Hardening-Lab/blob/main/HardeningLab.md)for lab instructions.